noi-techpark/go-silky/README.md

 **ApiGorowler** is a declarative, YAML-configured API crawler designed for complex and dynamic API data extraction.
 It allows developers to describe multi-step API interactions with support for nested operations, data transformations, and context-based processing.

-The core functionality of ApiGorowler revolves around two main step types:
+The core functionality of ApiGorowler revolves around three main step types:

 * `request`: to perform API calls,
-* `foreach`: to iterate over arrays and dynamically create nested contexts.
+* `forEach`: to iterate over arrays extracted from context data,
+* `forValues`: to iterate over literal values defined in the configuration.

 Each step operates in its own **context**, allowing for precise manipulation and isolation of data.
-Contexts are organized in a hierarchical structure, with each `foreach` step creating new child contexts.
+Contexts are organized in a hierarchical structure, with each `forEach` or `forValues` step creating new child contexts.
 This enables fine-grained control of nested operations and data scoping.
 After execution, results can be merged into parent or ancestor contexts using declarative **merge rules**.

 ApiGorowler also supports:

-* Static iteration using `values` in `foreach`
 * Response transformation via `jq` expressions
 * Request templating with Go templates
 * Global and request-level authentication and headers